-Susan Wessel and Miles Hollingworth are married and live in the United States, in the Washington, D.C. metro area, where they created The Wessel-Hollingworth Foundation, a not-for-profit corporation.
+Susan Wessel and Miles Hollingworth are married and live with their son in the United States, where they created The Wessel-Hollingworth Foundation, a 501(c)(3) not-for-profit corporation.
 It stands upon their unique approach to theology and the arts, for which they are renowned.

 He is known for his biographies of Saint Augustine of Hippo and Ludwig Wittgenstein, published by Oxford University Press.
 His books display a willingness to prioritise matters of the heart and questions of love, in contrast with an academic world dominated by traditional ways of knowing.

 Along these same lines, he founded the “Reading Augustine” book series with Bloomsbury Publishing.
 Under his continuing general editorship, the series has gone on to great success, while encouraging scholars to take the iconic, ancient figure of Augustine and re-work his ideas for a 21st century caught between its present and its past.
 In addition to publishing distinguished professors, the series mentors and publishes deserving young scholars.

 He received the Jerwood Award for Non-Fiction from the Royal Society of Literature in the United Kingdom and was shortlisted for the Gladstone History Book Prize.
 He is currently writing a book titled The Pure Theory of Religion for Oxford University Press.

 Susan Wessel received her B.A. in Music History and Theory with honors from Smith College, and then went on to earn her J.D. from Harvard Law School.
 She held legal positions in law firms in Germany and the United States, including serving as a member of the litigation department of the prestigious Skadden, Arps, Slate, Meagher & Flom in Boston.

 Her career path changed as she pursued graduate degrees in Theology and Religious Studies from Harvard Divinity School, Union Theological Seminary, and her Ph.D. with distinction from Columbia University.